neilmiddleton/neilmiddleton.github.com/_posts/2012-04-17-continuous-deployment-with-heroku.md

 title: Continuous deployment with Heroku
 category: Heroku
 ---
-#Continuous deployment with Heroku

 One of the current trends in the agile world is that of deploy soon, deploy fast and deploy often.
 The idea here is that code should not be sitting still for long.
 Your developers should be coding a feature, and getting it out to the world as soon as possible to you're able to gain feedback on that feature and iterate as you feel the need to.
 There's a number of things